CeliaPires/spotify-tracks/README.md

 * The dataset does not include external factors like artist fame, marketing, or release timing.
 * Non-linear or interaction effects may exist but are not captured through basic correlation analysis.
-* Future research could explore predictive models, contextual data, and time-based trends to better understand music popularity.
+* Future research could explore contextual data, and time-based trends to better understand music popularity.

 ### Final Conclusion